Discovering Traditional Healing Practices in Bali

 We will also explore the history of traditional medicine (Usada), the source of information, and where people learn about it.
 Every Balinese knows how to make the simplest medicines for common colds, flu, headaches and wounds.
 Made from basic ingredients found on the island, these remedies have been time-proven over the centuries to be effective in any country in the world.
 Most Balinese grow their own herbs, but they can also be found in the local markets.
 We will go on a herb walk, learn about mixing herbal medicines, and observe the use of these medicines during visits to Balinese healers.
 We will also learn the art of making a temple offering.

-Sat..
-July 20: Cand i Dasa B. After breakfast, a second orientation and language session focusing on the community organization (Banjar) and the caste system.
+Thur.
+July 17: Candi Dasa B. After breakfast, a second orientation and language session focusing on the community organization (Banjar) and the caste system.
 Our morning excursion is to the royal palace of our district, to get a sense of Dutch colonialism and its impact on Bali.
 Afterward, we venture on to Tirtagangga (the last Raja’s water palace) for lunch and an opportunity to dip in the pool.
 Our late afternoon seminar is on the Four Spiritual Siblings, mystical elements that accompany us throughout our lives.
 In the evening, an ethnographic film will be shown to those who want to delve more deeply into the culture of the Balinese.

-Sun..
-July 21: Candi Dasa B. After breakfast and a final language class, our morning visit is to nearby Tenganan, an aboriginal village populated by many artists, weavers (double ikat) and basket makers.
-We go back to Candi Dasa for lunch, followed by a late afternoon talk on the Balians, the traditional healers of Bali.
+Fri.
+July 18: Candi Dasa B. After breakfast and a final language class, our morning visit is to nearby Tenganan, an aboriginal village populated by many artists, weavers (double ikat) and basket makers.
+We return to Candi Dasa for lunch, followed by a late afternoon talk on the Balians, the traditional healers of Bali.
 Dinner is on your own.

 Sat.
-July 22: Travel Day to Ubud B. After breakfast, we’ll depart for Ubud, stopping on the way at Yayasan Senang Hati, (Happy Hearts), an NGO for disabled Balinese adults, where we will tour the facility and have lunch.
+July 19: Travel Day to Ubud BL.
+After breakfast, we’ll depart for Ubud, stopping on the way at Yayasan Senang Hati, (Happy Hearts), an NGO for disabled Balinese adults, where we will tour the facility and have lunch.
 Arrive in Ubud and check into our hotel.
 We will see an evening performance of traditional dance for which Ubud is known.

-Tues.
-July 23: Ubud BL.
-After breakfast, we will proceed west for a very special visit to the family compound of a traditional Balinese healer who specializes in bones, joints and muscles (with an opportunity for treatments).
+Mon.
+July 21: Ubud B. After breakfast, we will proceed west for a very special visit to the family compound of a traditional Balinese healer who specializes in bones, joints and muscles (with an opportunity for treatments).
 We return to Ubud for lunch, and a talk with Made Surya on the concept of Chakras and western misconceptions of Tantra.
 He will also review the treatments you experienced that morning, and illustrate how the healer works.

-Thur.
-July 25: Travel Day to Munduk BD.
+Wed.
+July 23: Travel Day to Munduk BD.
 We’ll have our final breakfast in Ubud and then depart for an island tour of volcano country and north Bali.
 We’ll wind our way through stunning landscapes and Bali’s fruit and vegetable market.
-Our first stop will be the Ogoh Ogoh museum in Mengwi, and then stop at Pura Ulun Danu, Bali's most beautiful temple that floats on a small island in a volcanic lake.
+Our first stop will be the Ogoh Ogoh museum in Mengwi, and then stop at the fruit and flower market, for some fun shopping for fresh spices grown in the area.
 We will arrive in Munduk mountain village and check into our beautiful eco-friendly hotel, perched on the rice fields.
 After we settle in, Ayurvedic healing massages begin.
 In the evening, enjoy the first of our family-style delicious group dinners, followed by an optional ethnographic film: The Three Worlds of Bali.

 Sat.
 July 27: Munduk BD.
 After breakfast, we’ll go on a trek through the neighboring countryside through small villages, rice fields, coffee and clove plantations, culminating at the magical Growing Stone.
 Return to hotel for lunch and downtime.
 Gathering at the Sunset Bar, before evening meal together.